opencog/link-grammar/link-grammar/README.md

 ./configure --enable-sat-solver=bundled
 ```

-Other problems with the SAT solver include:
+Other problems with the SAT sover include:
-- Disjunct cost: Cost of null expressions is disregarded.
-Thus, it
-  still cannot rank sentences by cost, which is the most basic parse
-  ranking that we've got...
-In order not to show incorrect costs, the
-  DIS= field in the status message is always 0.
-- Connector order shown by the `!disjunct` link-parser command.
-  Currently it is just a "random" order.
-- Cannot parse with null links.
+- Cannot parse with null links (can be fixed but it is not trivial).
-- No panic timeout.
+- No panic timeout (trivial to fix).